Understand why you handle money the way that you do

 Some of these questions go far back into your family history, and may require help from your parents or other relatives.
 Begin by asking and answering these questions about yourself and any siblings you have:

 Like I said, you may not know the answers off-hand, and this will definitely require a time commitment, and a commitment to honesty from you and your family!
-Of course, don't press too hard as you don't want to alienate people, but it's likely that your family members will be willing to help you uncover a more prosperous future, and the may even learn something about themselves in the process!
+Of course, don't press too hard as you don't want to alienate people, but it's likely that your family members will be willing to help you uncover a more prosperous future, and they may even learn something about themselves in the process!
 Do try to make it clear that you're only doing this for your success and well-being, and the well-being of future family members.

 The answers to this "money gram" will help you discover money behaviors and relationship dynamics within your family.
 This analysis will allow you to predict, prevent, overcome and solve money behaviors you face now and in the future.

 Dr. Bonnie Eaker Weil has been an internationally acclaimed relationship therapist for thirty years.
 New York magazine named her one of the city's top therapists.
 Her most recent book, Financial Infidelity (now available in paper back) is available on Amazon, as is Make up, Don't Breakup, where she gives couples important tools for making their relationship work through various circumstances.
-You can also find her and her books on Facebook.
+You can also find and her books on Facebook.

 Take the Next Step: